aridjayarecipes/cutesrecipes.web.app/content/post/2538-easiest-way-to-make-favorite-blender-banana-cakes.md

 1. Enjoy with nutella or pancake syrup.

 If I never see another cough drop again it will still be too soon.
 This one-bowl Chocolate Banana Applesauce Cake is made without oil, eggs, or butter and is perfect for snacking!
-My traditional &#39;Banana Blender Pancakes&#39; with a healthier &#39;flax egg swap&#39;.
-You won&#39;t taste or see a difference.
-This is a perfect cake when you don&#39;t want to waste too much time in the kitchen or you have your mixer broken, as well as you have a chance to use your blender in order to cook this gorgeous cake.
+My traditional 'Banana Blender Pancakes' with a healthier 'flax egg swap'.
+You won't taste or see a difference.
+This is a perfect cake when you don't want to waste too much time in the kitchen or you have your mixer broken, as well as you have a chance to use your blender in order to cook this gorgeous cake.

 So that's going to wrap this up for this special food blender banana cakes recipe.
 Thanks so much for your time.
 I'm sure you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!